JudeYu99/academic-website/content/post/elastic_network_model/index.md

 subtitle: Introduction of Elastic Network Model (ENM) and ProDy package

 # Summary for listings and search engines
-summary: ProDy is a free and open-source Python package for protein structural dynamics analysis based on elastic network model (ENM) theory.
-The anisotropic network model (ANM) and the Gaussian network model (GNM) are two kinds of elastic network models for performing normal mode analysis on low-frequency modes of proteins and their complexes.
+summary: The anisotropic network model (ANM) and the Gaussian network model (GNM) are two kinds of elastic network models (ENMs) for performing normal mode analysis on low-frequency modes of proteins and their complexes.

 # Link this post with a project
 projects: []